How to choose a preschool that aligns with your family

 It considers the environment as the third teacher, alongside parents and educators, creating beautiful and stimulating spaces for learning.
 Open-ended exploration, project-based learning and collaborative activities foster problem-solving, social interactions and self-expression through art.

 The approach highlights documentation and reflection, allowing children and educators to revisit and analyse experiences.
-By empowering children as capable learners and valuing their perspectives, the Reggio Emilia approach promotes child-centered and inquiry-based education.
+By empowering children as capable learners and valuing their perspectives, the Reggio Emilia approach promotes child-centred and inquiry-based education.

 The Froebel method